3dem/DynaMight/README.md

 ## Installation

+We recommend to install DynaMight with RELION.
+For a detailed installation intruction see (https://relion.readthedocs.io/en/release-5.0/Installation.html)

 *DynaMight* is available from the Python package index ([PyPI](https://pypi.org/)).

 Please install using `pip` in a clean virtual environment.